CLandsberg/LibGDX_Test/README.md

 # LibGDX_Test
-to poor to afford an private repo
+to poor to afford a private repo